Navalny demands EU crackdown on oligarchs close to Kremlin | Politics

 "Sanctions against the whole country don't work.
 The most important thing is to impose entry bans on profiteers of the regime and freeze their assets," Navalny told German daily Bild.
 "They embezzle money, steal billions and at the weekend they fly to Berlin or London, buy expensive apartments and sit in cafes," he said.

 He singled out Valery Gergiev, chief conductor of the Munich Philharmonic, as a target for sanctions, saying he was a supporter of Russian President Vladimir Putin.
-Gergiev was not immediately available for comment.
+In a statement, the orchestra said Gergiev did not wish to comment on the Bild article.

 - READ MORE ON: